Here's What the FDA's Full Approval of the Pfizer & Moderna COVID-19 Vaccines Mean for YouFeb. 14, 2022 - Katie McCallum

 Additionally, large-scale vaccination data helped inform how effective the vaccine is in the real world — bolstering the benefit of vaccination.

-"Even with the more infectious Delta variant, Pfizer's vaccine continues to provide strong protection against severe disease and hospitalization," says Dr. Sostman.
+"Even with the more infectious omicron variant, both vaccines continue to provide strong protection against severe disease and hospitalization," says Dr. Sostman.

 Full approval may help ease vaccine hesitancy